 If you own capital jointly with other people you would normally be assessed as having an equal share.

-If you deprive yourself of capital in order to increase the amount of benefit you get you can be treated as if you still had that capital, this is called ‘notional capital’.
-This might occur if you give money away to members of your family or buy expensive items in order to reduce your capital.
+If you deprive yourself of savings or capital in order to increase the amount of benefit you get, you can be treated as if you still had that capital, this is called ‘notional capital’.
+This might happen if you give money away to members of your family or buy expensive items in order to reduce your capital.

 You will not be considered to have deprived yourself of capital if you have paid off debts or used money for ‘reasonable’ spending on goods and services.

 If you are refused benefit because of notional capital you should seek advice and consider appealing against the decision.